vmware-tanzu/velero/docs/debugging-install.md

 * The `cloud-credentials` secret is being mounted into the Velero server pod at `/credentials`

 #### Using kube2iam
-This means that Ark can't read the content of the S3 bucket.
+This means that Velero can't read the content of the S3 bucket.
 Ensure the following:
-* There is a Trust Policy document allowing the role used by kube2iam to assume Ark's role, as stated in the AWS config documentation.
+* There is a Trust Policy document allowing the role used by kube2iam to assume Velero's role, as stated in the AWS config documentation.
-* The new Ark role has all the permissions listed in the documentation regarding S3.
+* The new Velero role has all the permissions listed in the documentation regarding S3.

 ## Azure